damaniayesh/Python_Machine-Learning/README.md

 # Linear Regression
 It contains the Linear Regression model and statistical model for predicting the sales and Tuned using Ridge & Lasso (Tunning Technique for Linear Regression) and Assumptions of Linear Regression.

+# Logistic Regression
+It contain Logistic Regression model and tuned that model by Adjusting the threshold, performed AUC Curve for decide between multiple threshold, Cross Validation like K-Fold, Stratified K-Fold and performed Feature Selection using ResursiveFeatureSelector, SequentialFeatureSelector.
+Feature Selection using Univariate Analysis like SelectKBest, Chi-Square and Variance Threshold.